patrick-kidger/signatory/README.rst

 ----------------
 The Python bindings for the C++ code were written with the aid of `pybind11 <https://github.com/pybind/pybind11>`__.

-For NumPy-based CPU-only signature calculations, you may also be interested in the `iisignature <https://github.com/bottler/iisignature>`__ package, which was a source of inspiration for Signatory.
+For NumPy-based CPU-only signature calculations, you may also be interested in the `iisignature <https://github.com/bottler/iisignature>`__ package.
+The notes accompanying the iisignature project greatly helped with the implementation of Signatory.